For the latest updates on the day of the Chinese New Year London celebrations, follow the official #CNYLondon hashtag on social media.

 4. Roti canai from C&R Cafe

 You’ll find classic Malaysian fare at this relaxed restaurant in Rupert Court, with a fan base that even includes one of the UK’s harshest food critics, Jay Rayner.
 Don’t miss their Penang staple of buttery and flakey roti with a glorious curry dipping sauce for an excellent light bite.
-It’s pretty much as good as the ones I had when I visited Penang a couple of years ago.
+It’s pretty much as good as the ones I had when I visited Penang a few years ago.

 5. Roast duck from Four Seasons

 The Chinatown outposts of this small group of Cantonese restaurants are the perfect spots to sample some of the best roast duck in town.
-The Irish grain-fed free-range birds yield an exquisite crisp skin and juicy flesh, seasoned in the venue’s secret blend of spices.
+The Irish grain-fed, free-range birds yield an exquisite crisp skin and juicy flesh, seasoned in the venue’s secret blend of spices.
 I’ve hardly eaten Cantonese roast duck anywhere else since my first visit.

 6. A negroni from Experimental Cocktail Club